• Latest

 A good apology shows you’re willing to take ownership of your mistake and make things right.
 It can be challenging, but a sincere apology can help repair relationships and start the healing process.

-Another example, is how do you say sorry for the late reply?
+Another example is how do you say sorry for the late reply?

 First, try to be understanding.
-If you know the person is busy, let them know that you understand and appreciate their time.
+If you know the person is busy, let them know you understand and appreciate their time.
 Second, be honest.
 If you’re not sure why you’re apologizing, explain that.

 And finally, don’t overthink it!
 A simple “sorry for the delay!” will usually suffice.